π§ Design Goals and Principles¶

 Methods and functions are instrumented by overwriting choice attributes in various classes.

-class/system specific¶
+Class/system specific¶

 Most if not all LangChain components use pydantic which imposes some restrictions but also provides some utilities.
 Classes inheriting BaseModel do not allow defining new attributes but existing attributes including those provided by pydantic itself can be overwritten (like dict, for example).
 Presently, we override methods with instrumented versions.